hundredrabbits/Paradise/TUTORIALS.md

 ### Wildcards

 ```
-create a dice &
+create a die &
-enter the dice &
+enter the die &
-program look &
-trigger roll You rolled @random(1 2 3 4 5 6). &
+trigger roll You rolled @( random 1 2 3 4 5 6 ). &
 leave &
-roll the dice
+roll the die
 ```

 ### Random Warp